TomMiksch/RankingSystem/README.md

 - Sports-Reference counts what most people refer to as "Week 0" as "Week 1" and that is reflected the use of this script

 - Run the script in terminal with the season, week, and set of rankings you'd like to use.
-For example, to run the rankings on Week 2 of the 2019 season using the 2018 rankings, enter
+For example, to run the rankings on Week 2 of the 2019 season using the 2018 week 2  rankings, enter

-`python weekly_winners.py -y=2019 -w=2 -r2018`
+`python weekly_winners.py -y=2019 -w=2 -r=2018 -rw=2`

 into your terminal

+- Output will be written to a csv file in the output folder

+## To Run The Results Script
+- This script will check the predictions from the week before compared to the actual results

+- Run the script in your terminal with the year and week you want to check as

+`python results.py -y=2019 -w=4`

 - Output will be written to a csv file in the output folder